HarrisPikeCC/mixedMessages/README.md

 ## Overview

-This program will generate random passwords up to 99 characters.
-With options for including/excluding:
+This program will generate random passwords from 4 to 99 characters that include at least one of each of the following:

 + Uppercase
 + LowerCase